digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 Then, we observe the following storage usage:

-- Two encrypted envelopes with payload `Y` each, one symmetric key per view and informee participant of that view, two root hashes for each participant and the participant IDs as recipients at the sequencer store, and the informee tree for the mediator (informees and
+- Two encrypted envelopes with payload `Y` each, two symmetric key per view and informee participant of that view, two root hashes for each participant and the participant IDs as recipients at the sequencer store, and the informee tree for the mediator (informees and